 Korea IT Learning Program

-In addition to the major programs offered independently by the Korean government, some area-focused seminars are designed jointly with international organizations such as Association of Southeast Asian Nations (ASEAN), Asia Development Bank (ADB), and Africa Development Bank(AfDB).
+In addition to the major programs offered independently by the Korean government, special seminars are designed jointly with international organizations such as Asia-Pacific Telecommunity(APT), International Telecommunication Union(ITU) and World Bank(WB).

-KoIL Network by Year
+KoIL Participants by Year

 KoIL Network by Region